Corruption trial makes black Brazilian judge a hero

 To many, then, it is fitting that a trial to clean up corruption is also prompting conversations about the court's sole black justice and his much-admired handling of the case.

-Barbosa has turned down the rotating presidency twice because of chronic lower back pain that forces him to argue cases standing up or reclining in an orthopedic chair.
+Barbosa has turned down the rotating presidency twice because of chronic lower back pain that forces him to argue cases standing up or reclining in an orthopaedic chair.

 In an angry disagreement in 2009, Barbosa accused Justice Gilmar Mendes of undermining the credibility of Brazil's judiciary and demanded respect for his views, while at the same time implying that his colleague from a rural state was guided by the feudal traditions of the past.
 "Your Excellency, when you address me you are not speaking to your capangas (hired hitmen) in Mato Grosso," he said.
 The quarrel led the court to adjourn.